How To Get Rid of German Cockroaches

 Where do German cockroaches live?

 Cockroaches feel most at home in warm and humid locations.
 A location near a food source is always a plus, which is why you may find them living in your kitchen cabinets, pantry, or humid bathroom.
-Any crack or crevice located near food, water, and warmth can act as a home for cockroaches.
+Any crack or crevice located near food and water can act as a home for cockroaches.
 German cockroaches can move through a hole as small as 3/8 of an inch.

 You can also find cockroaches in cardboard boxes or grocery bags since they like to eat adhesive and hide in the seams and dark corners of these items.
 If a cockroach is in a box or bag you bring into your home, you may have introduced the beginnings of an infestation.